syncfusion-content/blazor-docs/blazor/scheduler/scheduler-styling.md

 # Style And Appearance in Blazor Scheduler Component

 To modify the Scheduler appearance, you need to override the default CSS of Scheduler.
-Also, you have an option to create your own custom theme using our [Theme Studio](https://ej2.syncfusion.com/themestudio/?theme=material).
+Also, there is an option to create our own custom theme using [Theme Studio](https://ej2.syncfusion.com/themestudio/?theme=material).
 Please find the list of CSS classes in Scheduler.

 | CSS class | Purpose |
 |-------|---------|